 New technologies are increasingly being used by external actors to nudge human behaviour and manipulate and capitalize on human opinions.
 While freedom of thought and opinion are widely accepted as absolute rights under international human rights law, their implications for technology have not yet been pinpointed, unpacked and addressed.
 At present, there exist few or no regulatory frameworks or governance structures to define and safeguard mental autonomy.
 Against this backdrop, the need to appropriately protect such freedoms is becoming increasingly clear.

-This members’ event will draw upon insights gathered at an International Law Programme expert roundtable on this topic earlier on the same day’.
+This members’ event draws on insights gathered at an International Law Programme expert roundtable on this topic earlier on the same day.